$70.00

 Part 2: Wednesday, November 12, 5:30 PM - 8:30 PM

 These knives are great for cutting fresh bread.
 The bow helps keep the blade nice and tight and acts as a reference point for the thickness of the slices.
 Included in this class is a tray that you will make to hold your new bread knife.
 The blades are stainless steel.
 The entire bread knife measures 16 inches long, 2 inches high and is ¾ inches thick.
 You might also consider enrolling in our “Woodworking Fundamentals “class to make a cutting board to use along with the breadknife.
-If you already have a cutting board and would like to add a handle, bring it along.
+If you already have a cutting board and would like to scroll saw a handle into it, bring your cutting board to class!

 506_cutboard.jpg